-A good place to start is to get answers to basic questions about energy consumption.
-How much energy do I use right now?
+Home energy consumption is responsible for a major fraction of the average American's carbon emissions -- roughly 32 percent, according to the Union of Concerned Scientists -- and offers significant opportunities for greater efficiencies.
+The first step in making our homes more efficienct is to get some answers to basic questions about our energy consumption.
+How much energy do I use right now.
 How is that energy produced?
 What is the environmental impact of the energy I use?
 What can I do to make a difference?

 HOW MUCH ENERGY DO I USE RIGHT NOW?